University of Greenwich

 Greenwich – the very name resounds with significance, from its great naval and royal connections to its historical stewardship of Greenwich Mean Time, on which all international time is based.

 Not a bad start in branding terms!

-Brandworkz created a unique solution that integrated two of the university’s most important data sources, Squizz their web content management system and Banner the central repository for approved, regulatory compliant written course text.
-These seamless integrations automate the process of gathering all relevant text for any particular degree course and feed the information in multi-page dynamic templates within Brandworkz Web-to-Publish.
+Brandworkz created a unique solution that integrated two of the university’s most important data sources, Squiz their web content management system and Banner the central repository for approved, regulatory compliant written course text.
+These seamless integrations automate the process of gathering all relevant text for any particular degree course and feed the information into multi-page dynamic templates within Brandworkz Web-to-Publish.